Last Updated on August 28, 2022 by Barry Gray

 Added to this, is the portability option.
 A contractor may opt for using a non-sliding miter saw, due to its’ light design and ease of portability.
 It’s important to note, however, that a non-sliding miter saw is restricted by the width of the material you’re cutting.

-How Do I Decide Which is Best For Me?
+How Do I Decide Which Is Best For Me?

 Now that you know the differences between both of these miter saws, and what they’re best at, it should be much easier to decide what’s better for you.

-If budget is one of your main factors in decision making, a non-sliding miter saw may be better for you, as it’s a cheaper alternative than that of a sliding miter saw.
+If budget is one of your main factors in decision making, a non-sliding miter saw may be better for you, as it’s a cheaper alternative than a sliding miter saw.
 This also is important if you’re making angled cuts, something a non-sliding miter saw can assist more so with, thanks to the pivoting arm.

 If you’re working with longer pieces and boards, a sliding miter saw may be for you – however keep in mind that this may put you back a little more, and are the heavier machine – yet the cutting capacity of a sliding miter saw is much more than a non-sliding miter saw.